-PROVIDENCE, R.I. — The price of gas in Rhode Island is down two cents this week and continues to fall from its post-hurricane spike last month.
+PROVIDENCE, R.I. — The price of gasoline in Rhode Island is up four cents this week.

-AAA found regular gas selling for as low as $2.34 to a high of $2.70 per gallon
+AAA found gas selling for as low as $2.55 per gallon and as high as $2.74 in Rhode Island.

 AAA says strong consumer demand coupled with steadily rising oil prices means filling up will continue to cost more in February.